To-Fujita/Godot_v3.2-Cube_Characters/README.md

 # Godot_v3.2-Cube_Characters
 ## 1. Description:
 I have tried to create some simple Cube_Characters with animations based on Godot Engine ver.
 3.2.
-It is easy to change their textures and to add some new animations.
+It is very easy to change their textures and to add some new animations.
 ## 2. Demo:
 [Cube Characters Animation Demo](https://to-fujita.github.io/Godot_v3.2-Cube_Characters/Cube_Characters_Demo.html)
 This Demo is confirmed by Microsoft Edge (Ver.
 11.0.17763.379), Firefox (Ver.
 65.0.2/64 bit) and Google Chrome (Ver.
 73.0.3683.86/64 bit) under the condition of Windows 10.